New in 2024:

 If you're visiting the Accademia art gallery or the Peggy Guggenheim Collection, Salute is easily to reach on foot from either of those museums.
 (Just make sure you have a good map, or you could get lost.)

 The Grand Canal's scenic No. 1 vaporetto route has a Salute station between the Santa Maria del Giglio and San Marco waterbus stop.
 Alternatively, you can ride the traghetto (a small, hand-rowed gondola ferry) from the Campo del Traghetto in San Marco, then walk to the Salute from the landing on the Dorsoduro side.

 After exploring the Salute church, be sure to visit the Dogana di Mare (the old maritime customs house) next door.
 And if you don't mind a bit more walking, continue around the tip of Dorsoduro and stroll down the Zattere for a nice view of Giudecca, another of Venice's islands, across the wide Giudecca Canal.
-(If you're lucky, you may see a passenger ship cruising to the Stazione Marittima farther down the canal.)
+(If you're lucky, you may see a small passenger ship cruising to the Stazione Marittima farther down the canal.)